Hey folks. I’m Jim.

 First.

 I reframed my approach to self-care.
-I signed up for a 12-mile Tough Mudder having never run more than two miles in my life, and to my surprise, I finished it.
+I signed up for a 12-mile Tough Mudder having never run more than two miles in my life.
 Running became my outlet for feeling better, thinking clearer, and driving creativity.

 Then.